snarles/SPoSE/README.md

  --results_dir (optional specification of results directory (if not provided will resort to ./results/modality/version/dim/lambda/seed/))
  --plots_dir (optional specification of directory for plots (if not provided will resort to ./plots/modality/version/dim/lambda/seed/)
- --learning_rate (learning rate to be used in optimizer) --lmbda (lambda value determines l1-norm fraction to regularize loss; will be divided by number of items in the original data matrix)
+ --learning_rate (learning rate to be used in optimizer) --lmbda (lambda value determines l1-norm fraction to regularize loss; will be divided by number of triplets in the training set)
  --embed_dim (embedding dimensionality, i.e., output size of the neural network) --batch_size (batch size)
  --epochs (maximum number of epochs to optimize SPoSE model for)